AURA

 • the overlay does not promise cube-camera capture, render-target capture, or other non-swapchain paths

-clearFog() clears both the retained fog state and the coupled Atmosphere V1 overlay.
+clearFog() still remains the lower-level seam that clears the retained fog state and the coupled Atmosphere V1 overlay only.

 Cube-camera truth